udeyrishi/Logic/Readme.md

 # Logic
 [![Build Status](https://travis-ci.com/udeyrishi/Logic.svg?token=ez7psV6XvuSyQ3hU3b5M&branch=master)](https://travis-ci.com/udeyrishi/Logic)

-Logic is a simple language(-ish)/tool for doing Boolean Function manipulations.
+Logic is a domain specific scripting language/tool for doing Boolean Function manipulations.
 It is also a C++ library for doing these manipulations in your own application (the `core` module inside).

-This has been tested to work on macOS and Linux. _Should_ work on Windows as well, but hasn't been tested yet.
-The following building and running guides are written with macOS and Linux in mind, but it should be easy to adapt these to Windows.

 ##Building